-Very small.
-Only makes 12 oz. of coffee at a time.
-Cannot be put directly on coals.
+Only makes 8-10 ounces of coffee at a time.

 Designed to brew 20 cups.
 Easy to use.
 Has a hook for hanging.
 Lightweight and inexpensive.
 Lasts through heavy use in outdoor elements.
 Coffee tastes good.
 Can be placed on an open fire.